 This one might be easier said than done.
 Or it might be love at first venue =) Either way, once you’ve nailed down a venue and you have a date, things will begin to take shape!

-Book your photographers and schedule your engagement session.
+12. Book your photographer and schedule your engagement session.

-Book your cinematographer, caterer, band or DJ, and florist.
+14. Book your cinematographer, caterer, band or DJ, florist, and photo booth.

-Once your venue and photographers are booked focus on your cinematographer, caterer (if your venue doesn’t supply one), your entertainment, and your florals.
+Once your venue and photographers are booked focus on your cinematographer, caterer (if your venue doesn’t supply one), your entertainment, your florals, and your photo booth.
+Be sure to ask your wedding photographer for recommendations.
+After all, if you loved their work, you’ll likely love their favorite vendors, too.
 Once these big items are done you can relax a little before focusing on the rest of the to-do list.

 You’re at a great place now!
 The next round of items on the to-do list should seem easy once all the big ticket items are crossed off the list!
 Spend some quality time together and try not to do wedding-related tasks for at least a couple of weeks.
 You deserve it!